-The library within The Gipson Commons is called the Knowledge Commons, servicing Margaret Thomas House to Year 12.
+The library within The Gipson Commons is called the Knowledge Commons, servicing our ELC to Year 12.
 The Knowledge Commons supports the curricular, Co-Curricular, and recreational interests of the staff and student body.
 This rich environment provides students with access to materials from a variety of media, including eBooks and digital technology.

 Students visit the Knowledge Commons for weekly Literary and Research lessons.
 During this time, they listen to, read and discuss a range of books and other materials; learn to use the library effectively; and explore strategies for finding and utilising information.
 Encouraged to borrow regularly from the self-serve checkout, the students become familiar with a wide range of genres and materials.